zthxxx/jovial/README.md

 > **Note**: The install script is designed to be **"Idempotent"**, so you can safely execute it multiple times.

 > **Tips**: you may want to use some **http proxy**, just export proxy variables before run install command,
 >
 > 　　like: `export all_proxy=http://127.0.0.1:1086`
 >
 > 　　(it's equal to `export http_proxy=http://127.0.0.1:1086 http_proxys=http://127.0.0.1:1086`)

 Here are what the install command and script do:

-- explain command:
+- Explain the command:
   - `sudo`: make sure script run with access for install packages and change default login shell
   - `-E`: passthrough env variables while use sudo, for receive like `http_proxy`
   - `-s $USER`: pass the params to script, which is the real target user for install

-- explain script:
+- The script do these steps:
   - if `zsh` or `oh-my-zsh` not found, will install them
   - change default login shell to `zsh`
   - download jovial theme/plugin files in oh-my-zsh custom folder